rafalpilawka/textFormatting/README.md

 Simple text formating app to exchange virtual currencies shortcuts with full names.
-With autocomplete and regex formula.
+With autocorrection and regex formula.